3.000 CurieuzenAirs investigate the air quality in Brussels

 How clean is the air in your street?

-Through simultaneous measurements at 3.000 different locations, CurieuzenAir will map the air quality across Brussels with unprecedented spatial detail.
-Families, companies, associations and schools can measure the air quality at their homes, flats or buildings.
+Through simultaneous measurements at 3.000 different locations, CurieuzenAir mapped the air quality across Brussels with unprecedented spatial detail.
+Families, companies, associations and schools measured the air quality at their homes, flats or buildings.
 The measurements are simple: citizens attach a sensor panel to the outside of their street-facing window.